MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 - **Supports modern authentication**: Microsoft Graph PowerShell supports the Microsoft Authentication Library (MSAL) which offers more security.
 For example, you can use Passwordless sign-in experiences.
 - **Supports external identities**: Users from other Azure AD tenants can authenticate to services in your tenant with Microsoft Graph PowerShell.
 - **Uses least privilege**: Microsoft Graph PowerShell permissions are NOT pre-authorized and users must perform one-time request for app permissions depending on their needs.
-- **Advanced queries**: Microsoft Graph PowerShell supports rich, Azure AD queries via eventual consistency.
+- **Advanced queries**: Microsoft Graph PowerShell supports rich, advanced Azure AD queries via eventual consistency.
 - **Open source**: Feature teams and the community can create great PowerShell experiences and share them with everyone.
 - **Receives regular updates**: Microsoft Graph PowerShell commands are updated regularly to support the latest Graph API updates.